Key Information

 Day 10

-With a short ride to the Hungarian border we leave Romania behind us in search of Budapest.
-For those who fancy some R&R or extending their holiday we would highly recommend a couple of days in Budapest either before or after the tour.
+After a short ride to the Hungarian border, we leave Romania behind in pursuit of Budapest.
+For those looking to relax or extend their holiday, we highly recommend spending a couple of days in Budapest either before or after the tour.

-Divided in two by the Danube, the city is made up of Buda on one side: with Ottoman-era thermal baths at the foot of the spectacular Gellért Hill, the royal palace and Matthias Church, it radiates calm and peace.
-One the other side lies Pest, vibrant and lively, with its slew of museums rich in cultural and historical treasures, extraordinary Secessionist architecture, its majestic Parliament building considered as one of the most magnificent in the world, Saint Stephen’s Basilica surrounded by pedestrian streets, and its entirely renovated Jewish Quarter and Palace District.
-Besides its historical value, Budapest has a highly developed cultural scene with its world-class festivals, theatres, museums, concert halls and sporting events.
-For relaxing and enjoying nature, Margaret Island is the city’s “green heart” (considered by many to be one of Europe’s best city parks) – the perfect place to enjoy a stroll, various sports, swimming in outdoor pools or soaking in thermal baths and spas.
-As for foodies, the celebrated creations of Hungarian cuisine are a definite must!
+Divided by the Danube, the city features Buda on one side, known for its Ottoman-era thermal baths at the foot of the stunning Gellért Hill, the royal palace, and Matthias Church, all exuding a sense of calm.
+On the other side is Pest, vibrant and lively, home to a wealth of museums rich in cultural and historical treasures, remarkable Secessionist architecture, and the majestic Parliament building, considered one of the most magnificent in the world.
+Saint Stephen’s Basilica, surrounded by pedestrian streets, and the recently renovated Jewish Quarter and Palace District add to its charm.
+Beyond its historical significance, Budapest boasts a thriving cultural scene with world-class festivals, theaters, museums, concert halls, and sporting events.
+For those seeking relaxation and nature, Margaret Island serves as the city’s “green heart,” regarded by many as one of Europe’s finest city parks, perfect for strolling, various sports, swimming in outdoor pools, or soaking in thermal baths and spas.
+Food lovers will not want to miss the celebrated delights of Hungarian cuisine!

 Included in this trip: